Number of Jobs

 |This Job is Ranked in|

-|Best Social Services Jobs||#14|
+|Best Social Services Jobs||#11|

-|The 100 Best Jobs||#56|
+|The 100 Best Jobs||#65|

+Most states require hairdressers to have at least a high school diploma or GED to obtain a cosmetology license.
+For the license, the hairdresser has to complete courses with a state-approved barber or cosmetology school – where programs usually last a minimum of nine months – before taking a licensing examination.
 Some states have reciprocity agreements where licensed stylists who move will not have to complete additional training to practice in new states.
-And many cosmetologists take advanced courses to stay up to date on the latest trends.
+Many cosmetologists take advanced courses to stay up to date on the latest trends.

 Last updated by Jada A. Graves.